Do you have to have insurance on a boat?

 How much does boat insurance cost?

 The cost of boat insurance varies based on where you live, the boat size, type, length, and whether you’re using it inland or on open seas.
-The average rate to insure a boat is around 1.5 percent of the boat's value.
+The average rate to insure a boat is around 1.5 percent of the boat’s value.
 For example, if your boat is worth $20,000, your boat insurance will cost about $300.
+It will also depend on what type of coverage you’re looking into.

+The process may seem a little confusing, but there’s a lot of information that can help you online.
 If you’re looking to bundle your boat insurance with your homeowners insurance, see which insurers other consumers rate as the top home insurance companies.

 The content on this site is offered only as a public service to the web community and does not constitute solicitation or provision of legal advice.
 This site should not be used as a substitute for obtaining legal advice from an insurance company or an attorney licensed or authorized to practice in your jurisdiction.
 You should always consult a suitably qualified attorney regarding any specific legal problem or matter.
 The comments and opinions expressed on this site are of the individual author and may not reflect the opinions of the insurance company or any individual attorney.